-Preparations are underway for the 2017 irrigation season.
-The board of trustees have determined the water supply forecast for the year is adequate to allow the standard per acre allotment and notices will be mailed to all owners of metered irrigation services shortly.
+The 2017 irrigation season is now underway.
+The board of trustees have determined the water supply for the year is adequate to allow the standard per acre allotment and notices were mailed to all owners of metered irrigation services in April.

 Any water use in excess of the annual allotment for a property is subject to a metered rate penalty.
 The Board of Trustees also has the discretion to shut off water service to any property exceeding their annual allotment.